Jarvis-Yu/Dottore-Genius-Invokation-TCG-Simulator/docs/state_machine_design.md

 Then `AddCharacterStatusEffect` adds the `ColdBloodedStrikeStatus` to this character.

 After that, `CastSkillEffect` is executed to generate the effects for the skill.
-If the target character cannot cast the skill at when the effect is executed, then not effects are generated.
+If the target character cannot cast the skill when the effect is executed, then no effects are generated.

 So after `CastSkillEffect` is executed, the `effect_stack` looks like this: